dleeftink/QuickSet/readme.md

 ## Configuration

 #### `new QuickSet` `({...config})`
-Creates a new QuickSet instance with default settings (top-k window is turned off by default):
+Creates a new QuickSet instance with default settings (the top-k window is turned off by default):

 ```js
 let config = {